 A small incision (approximately 3 – 5 mm) is placed at the periphery of the cornea.
 Some lenses are flexible and therefore foldable, which reduces the incision needed to 3.2 mm.

 Depending on the type of phakic lens, two positions within the eye are possible: Some lenses such as the Artiflex or Verisyse phakic lenses are placed into the anterior eye chamber and secured into place on the iris.
 Other lenses, such as the ICL, are placed into the posterior eye chamber behind the iris and in front of the natural lens.

 Who is a candidate for a phakic lens implant?

 Phakic lenses are mainly used for correction of moderate to severe nearsightedness and farsightedness.
 Younger patients, who do not yet need reading glasses, generally receive a synthetic lens implant while keeping their eye's natural lens.
 For older patients, it is usually better to exchange the eye's natural lens with a synthetic lens of the appropriate prescription.

 Besides the severity of the refractive error, the diameter of the pupil when dilated in darkness, the thickness of the cornea as well as some other parameters must be taken into consideration.
-These parameters are assessed at your initial eye exam at one of the FreeVis LASIK Centers.
+These parameters are assessed at your initial eye exam at our FreeVis LASIK Center.
 In a detailed consultation with you, we will discuss which procedure best suits your needs.